Department of Health and Human Services

 Carolyn Cozad Hughes Administrative Law Judge

-- 3. I make this one finding of fact/conclusion of law.
+- back to note 2 3.
+I make this one finding of fact/conclusion of law.